TIGTA Identifies IRS Mistakes In Voluntary Disclosure Programs

 Offshore Voluntary Disclosure and Streamlined Voluntary Disclosure are two programs that can permit a taxpayer to correct mistakes made regarding offshore non-compliance.
 In recent years, an array of obligations regarding the disclosure of offshore accounts and assets have come into effect or have become more strictly enforced.
 In particular, Report of Foreign Bank Accounts (FBAR) and Foreign Account Tax Compliance Act (FATCA) have given rise to potentially complex and seemingly contradictory informational report filing requirements.
 Taxpayers have never been asked to hand over more information to the IRS and U.S. Government as they are today.

 Ted Kleinman is a CPA who can help taxpayers and expatriates satisfy their U.S. taxes and disclosure obligations.
 At US Tax Help, Ted can review your tax situation and provide on-point guidance to help you maintain or achieve compliance.
 He can assist taxpayers with the Streamlined Disclosure process.
-To schedule a free and confidential consultation, call (541) 923-0903 or contact Ted online today.
+To schedule a confidential consultation, schedule an appointment or contact Ted online today.

 Streamlined Disclosure Can Correct Offshore Tax Problems